Violent Crime

 Is Springfield a Good Place to Live?

-Based on current data, Springfield receives an overall livability score of 5.0 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, a highly educated population, affordable housing, abundant sunshine.
+Based on current data, Springfield receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, a highly educated population, abundant sunshine.
 Areas to be aware of include high obesity rates.
-Springfield stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Springfield offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs